 Today, in this age of faceless communication, we judge people – and are similarly judged – based on the often fleeting signals we pick up: the voice on the telephone, the punctuation in an email, the recorded message that seems to have no end.

-The nucleus of this Course is consistently projecting Executive Presence through the impersonal medium of virtual or techno-communications.
+The nucleus of this Course is Digital Presence, consistently projecting Executive Presence through the impersonal medium of virtual or techno-communications.